CarlosdeBunes/Milestone2Nicolas/README.md

 ### Code

--   [Bootstrap4.6v](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [JS](https://en.wikipedia.org/wiki/JavaScript): JS has been used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 ### Content

 -   All content was mostly written by the developer.
-Some parts of the testimonials were copied from chesskid.com

 ### Media